Zaid-Ajaj/Feliz/public/Feliz/ElmishComponents.md

 ### Usage

-The library includes a single function: `React.elmishComponent(init, update, render)` which you can use to build your React components:
+The library includes a single function: `React.elmishComponent(name, init, update, render)` which you can use to build your React components:

 ```fsharp
 open Feliz